s-nez/scripts/youtube/README.md

 **show** - displays the download queue along with the total count of videos.

+**modify** - displays a numbered list of batch file entries and prompts the user to select the entries they want to remove.
+The selected entries are subsequently removed.

 **remove**- clears the download queue.
-This remove all entries in the batch file containing the queue and leave it empty.
+This removes all entries in the batch file containing the queue and leave it empty.

 **help** - display a short summary of options.